and required by law in many countries - is the installation in

 - always included (and clearly exceeded): German and EU fire protection standards.

 - even after the approval, we monitor, among other things, production plants all over the world and draw market samples - over 500 units per year.
-So you can rely on VdS-approved detectors at all times.
+To make absolutely sure you can rely on VdS-approved detectors at all times.

 VdS-Approvals are based on the renowned VdS-Guidelines - which are referred to by the safety and construction press as technical "bibles" and often years later form the basis of EU and worldwide ISO standards.

-In 2014, together with the fire experts of the non-profit vfdb (Association for the Promotion of German Fire Protection) consisting mostly of firemen, we formulated increased requirements for smoke alarms - and support manufacturers here with precise specifications for reliable saving of human lives.
+In 2014, together with the fire experts of the non-profit vfdb (Association for the Promotion of German Fire Protection) consisting mostly of firemen, we formulated increased requirements for smoke alarms - and support manufacturers here with precise specifications for reliably saving human lives.